 Soil pH: Neutral (6.6-7.3pH) |

 Finger lime fruit is sometimes available at specialist greengrocers but is not generally available in supermarkets.
-Compared to other citrus varieties, finger lime is relatively expensive as they are a specialty product that is not grown commercially on a large scale.
-The fruit is very delicate and requires careful handling during harvesting.
+Compared to other citrus varieties (lemons, limes, oranges etc.), finger lime is relatively expensive as they are a specialty product and are not grown commercially on a large scale.
+The fruit is delicate and requires careful handling during harvesting.
 In addition, finger limes are highly valued in high-end restaurants, which further drives up the price.

 Small pink buds develop in spring and open up to reveal a white flower from which finger limes emerge.
-Insects increase pollination rates, therefore it is recommended you plant flowers such as lavender or marigold close to your finger limes to attract more insects.
-The harvest period varies depending on the variety planted but typically ranges from January to May (most common) in Australia.
+Insects increase pollination rates, so it is good practice to grow flowers insect-attracting flowers close to your finger limes.
+The harvest period varies depending on the variety planted but typically ranges from May to July (late autumn, winter) in Australia.
 It takes approximately five months for the fruit to reach maturity after the onset of flowering.
 You will know when they are ready if they come away from the tree with little resistance.
-Harvesting can be tricky due to the spiky branches, a pair of BBQ tongues or protective gloves are recommended.
+Harvesting can be tricky due to the thorny branches, a pair of BBQ tongues or protective gloves are recommended.

 Pests and diseases